Hunter Fraser

-Hunter B. Fraser is a Professor of Biology at Stanford University.
-He is also a member of Bio-X, Stanford's interdisciplinary biosciences institute, the Maternal & Child Health Research Institute (MCHRI), the Stanford Cancer Institute, and the Wu Tsai Neurosciences Institute.
-His research is in quantitative genomics, epigenetics, and evolutionary biology and has focused on developing new experimental and computational methods to study the evolution of gene expression in defining complex traits.
+Hunter B. Fraser is a Professor of Biology at Stanford University, where he leads a research laboratory focused on evolutionary genomics and quantitative genetics.
+He is a member of Stanford Bio-X, Stanford's interdisciplinary biosciences institute, the Maternal & Child Health Research Institute (MCHRI), the Stanford Cancer Institute, and the Wu Tsai Neurosciences Institute.
+His research focuses on developing new experimental and computational methods to study the evolution of gene expression and complex traits.